Once upon a midnight dreary, as I lay here weak and weary, I had thought and even wondered, had these poets ever pondered,

 Typing faster than ever before.

-sat together and had conjured, such a poem like none before.
+such a poem like none before.

 highly respected was this man, since we were children, this we've known.